JeroenAndJeroen/Arm-movement-tracking-and-3D-visualization/README.md

 # READ ME!!
-The report of our project is in Arm movement tracking and 3D visualization
+The report of our project is in Arm movement tracking and 3D visualization.pdf

 The Arm_tracker_Internship.pdf describes what the assignment is.